 Blinds are eyes.

-Eyes which close and open cautiously, carefully:
+Eyes that close and open cautiously, carefully:

 “Now you see it – Now you do not.”